shasin999-gcek/copopso/README.md

    * Check if fields have been assigned the correct data types (ie, int vs smallint etc)
    * Assign *composite primary keys* in some of the tables needing them
    * PSOs are different for each branch - devise method to store and access them.
+   * Store academic_year in user course as string?
+Using date formats not possible since two years are concatenated.
+Temporarily being stored as an integer.
  I'll update the rest as I remember them.
 Choose an area to work on and inform the rest.

 ## Coming Up Soon